 Intellectual Disabilities in colorado

-Cognitive deficits refer to deficits in intellectual functioning such as reasoning, problem solving, planning, abstract thinking, judgment, learning, and practical understanding.
+Cognitive deficits refer to deficits in intellectual functioning such as reasoning, problem-solving, planning, abstract thinking, judgment, learning, and practical understanding.
 These intellectual functions are typically measured by intelligence tests.
 Common domains of intellectual functioning measured in these tests are verbal comprehension, working memory, perceptual reasoning, processing speed, and abstract reasoning.
 Moreover, an IQ score is generated based on the individual’s performance in these domains.
-The DSM-5 does not draw a hard line in the sand when it comes to determining which IQ score satisfies its cognitive deficit criteria.
+The DSM-5-TR does not draw a hard line in the sand when it comes to determining which IQ score satisfies its cognitive deficit criteria.
 However, the DSM-5 provides a clinician with guidance regarding the clinical decision-making process used to determine if an individual has cognitive deficits.
 For example, it is common for many clinicians to set the IQ score cutoff point at 70 or 75 (meaning that the IQ score would have to be the same or lower than the cutoff point score).